Some of the symptoms of malaria include fever and paroxysms of shaking chills, and of course anemia,

 and the waves of fever so characteristic of the disease.

-Sometime the replication of the parasites within the blood cell is synchronize,
+Sometime the replication of the parasites within the blood cell is synchronized,

 remember your body's full of many, many red blood cells